Two British men arrested for ‘trying to smuggle a kilogram of cocaine’ into Bali

 Rudy Ahmad Sudrajat, the head of the Bali Narcotics Agency, said the men smuggled the cocaine from Barcelona, and that both had met in Spain a week before their arrest.

-“PE traveled to Bali first and waited for the shipment,” Mr Sudrajat was quoted as saying.
+“PE travelled to Bali first and waited for the shipment,” Mr Sudrajat was quoted as saying.

 KG reportedly admitted he was transporting the drugs to PE, and investigators suspect the pair, who live in Thailand, were offered $5,000 (£3,700) each to traffic the cocaine into Bali and sell it to foreign nationals.